newamericafoundation/atlas/docs/development.md

 		package.json
 		README.md

-Create a ``secrets/atlas.json`` file containing the secret environment variables.
-See [the environment docs](/environment.md) for details.

 Once this file is up, you can run a fully featured development environment by simply typing:

 	gulp dev

-Then navigate to ``localhost:8081``.
-This command automatically reads in the secret environment variables from ``./../secrets/atlas.json`` so the app will work seamlessly in development mode.
-Note that ``NODE_ENV=development`` is set explicitly.

 Gulp will watch for changes in development scripts and styles automatically (see build logic in the ``gulpfile``).

-In development mode, the app behaves as if a researcher is always authenticated.
+In development mode, the app behaves as if a researcher is always authenticated (write permissions on projects and images are enabled).

 # Development Database